sreyafrancis/BlockchainForFederatedLearning/README.md

 Retrieving the models
 ----------------------

-Once you've finished training, you can get the globally updated model aggregates `federated_modelx.block` per round from the `blocks` folder.
+Once you've finished training, you can get the aggregated globally updated model  `federated_modelx.block` per round from the `blocks` folder.